Kendrick Bangs Kellogg: Biography

-Kendrick Bangs Kellogg was born in 1934 in San Diego, named for John Kendrick Bangs.
+Kendrick Bangs Kellogg was born in 1934 in San Diego, California, named for John Kendrick Bangs.

 Kellogg is related to Frederick Law Olmsted, "The Father of Landscape Architecture" (of the 1800s), who was a cousin to Kellogg's grandfather.
 Olmsted's landscape designs were curvilinear and irregular, a significant break from the formal symmetrical patterns of the time, a practice which Kellogg saw himself continuing.

-Kellogg studied for five years at San Diego State University, the University of Colorado, the University of Southern California, and the University of California at Berkeley.
+Kellogg studied for five years at San Diego State University, the University of Colorado, the University of Southern California, and the University of California, Berkeley.

 In 1955 he met Frank Lloyd Wright, and the brief meeting provided an inspiration.

 Kellogg completed his math and engineering courses and left Berkeley without a degree.
 His first design was a house in Mission Beach area of San Diego in 1957.

 By 1964, he had obtained his California architectural license and designed and built five residences.

 Kellogg's architecture does not fit neatly into the same category as Frank Lloyd Wright, Bruce Goff, Bart Prince, or other organic architects.
 Kellogg's architecture is unique to Kellogg.
-His work was described as "the Sydney Opera House meets Stonehenge."
+His work was described as "the Sydney Opera House meets Stonehenge".

 Like Goff, Wright, and many other architects, Kellogg's buildings are studies of layered, segmented, and unfolding space.
 A big difference between Goff and Kellogg involves the feeling of permanence and impermanence in their architecture.
 Most of Goff 's clients had moderate incomes, so he used inexpensive materials.
 Thirty years later, some of his art is popping apart.

-Kellogg was more fortunate.
-He worked for people who could afford copper, well-poured concrete and the best craftsmanship available.